 PEFC Outreach in Southwest Balkans

-The project in Macedonia grew out of an earlier project from 2013 that saw us partnering with Connecting Natural Values and People Foundation (CNVP).
+The project in North Macedonia grew out of an earlier project from 2013 that saw us partnering with Connecting Natural Values and People Foundation (CNVP).
 This project aimed at developing awareness and capacity on sustainable forest management and PEFC certification within the forestry community of Macedonia, Albania and Kosovo, with the goal to lay the groundwork for the development of national forest certification systems.